The settings.yml Configuration File

 Default: none

 The default_timezone setting defines the default timezone used by PHP.
-It
+It can be any timezone recognized by PHP.

 If you don't define a timezone, you are advised to define one in the